 Can two health insurance plans in the same metal level have different cost-sharing requirements for enrollees?

 Yes, except in states that are creating standard plan designs such as New York.
 As long as a health insurance plan meets the actuarial value target (60 percent, 70 percent, etc.) and limits in-network enrollee cost-sharing charges to no more than the federally established out-of-pocket maximum, insurers in most states can determine the specific cost-sharing charges for each item or service, as well as the specific amounts of the deductible and out-of-pocket limit.
 So two plans in the same metal level could have two different sets of cost-sharing charges for enrollees, even though the two plans have the same actuarial value.
-As an example, here is a chart showing how two plans that are both within the silver level (one in Oregon and one in New York) can have different cost-sharing charges.
+As an example, Table 2 shows how two plans that are both within the silver level (one in Oregon and one in New York) can have different cost-sharing charges.